Record APIs

 Section titled “S3 Integration”By default, TrailBase will keep the object store on the local file system under

-it’s not yet accessible through the admin dashboard.
+It’s not yet accessible through the admin dashboard.

 If you need support for